-Structured Canvas Language (SCL), or just Canvas Language, is a personal project that has been under continuous development for about ten years.
+Structured Canvas Language (SCL), or just Canvas Language, is a personal project that has been under continuous development since 2011.

 Flash used to be the primary way to create games in web browsers.
 I jumped in into it and created a rather large game called Cluster Chaos.